scpowers/RRT_star/README.md

 using the differential flatness property of a simple car-like model, but since sampling in state space (x, y, yaw) proved to be computationally expensive, feasible trajectories are instead computed using a maximum heading difference between nodes with a non-zero minimum distance between nodes.
 This allows the nodes to be sampled in (x, y) space, which is substantially cheaper computationally.
+While this speed increase is substantial, the non-zero minimum distance between nodes can create dead zones, which can thereby sometimes prevent the algorithm from finding a solution to the goal.

 The high-level inheritance structure between RRTBase, RRT, and RRTStar is inspired by the following implementation: https://github.com/danny45s/motion-planning